in-toto/specification/in-toto-spec.md

 ```

 EXPIRES determines when layout metadata should be considered expired and no
 longer trusted by clients.
 Clients MUST NOT trust an expired file.
+Note that
+EXPIRES indicates the time _after_ which the metadata is considered to be
+expired.

 An optional README text can be added in the `"readme"` field.
 This is used to
 provide a human-readable description of this supply chain.